 - In some cases there is no apparent reason.
 Fungal germs are common and an infection can occur 'out of the blue'.

-Other nail conditions can sometimes look like a fungal infection.
-Therefore, to confirm the diagnosis, a doctor will usually take a nail clipping and send it to the laboratory for testing.
+Other nail conditions can sometimes look like a fungal infection (typically "trauma" to the nails from shoes).
+Therefore, to confirm the diagnosis, a doctor will usually request that a nail clipping is sent to the laboratory for testing.

 Fungal nail infection treatment